April is Oral Cancer Awareness Month

-In 2018 the foundation predicts there will be approximately 51,550 individuals diagnosed with an oral or oropharyngeal cancer.
+In 2018 the foundation predicted there would be approximately 51,550 individuals diagnosed with oral or oropharyngeal cancer.
 Of those newly diagnosed today, only about 60% will be alive in 5 years.

-The high fatality rate is largely due to late discovery of the disease.
+The high fatality rate is mainly due to the discovery of the disease.

 Tobacco is harmful to your mouth, not to mention your social life.

-Tobacco’s negative effects on the body, particularly the mouth, are well documented.
+Tobacco’s adverse effects on the body, particularly the mouth, are well documented.

 Smoking impairs the body’s defense mechanisms and makes users more susceptible to infections like gum disease.

 Smoking also interferes with healing, a particular problem for patients who need treatment for periodontal disease.

 Once the ingredients in tobacco get into the bloodstream, they reduce the delivery of oxygen and nutrients to mouth tissues.

 Chewing (spit) tobacco is not a safe substitute for smoking.
 It can cause oral cancer and lead to addiction.

 The bloodstream quickly absorbs the extremely addictive nicotine.